Requirements for the tax credit for household expenses

 - financial support for renovations from the Centre for Economic Development related to the move away from oil heating in a family house.

-If you have received a service voucher or the like from your municipality for the work in question, you are not entitled to the tax credit for household expenses, not even as regards the portion you have paid yourself.
+If you have received a service voucher or the like from your wellbeing services county or the city of Helsinki for the work in question, you are not entitled to the tax credit for household expenses, not even as regards the portion you have paid yourself.
 If you have a service voucher or the like, no tax credit can be granted to you – irrespective of whether you use the voucher or not.

 Tax credit for household expenses is not granted for services offered by your municipality, apart from certain exceptional circumstances.
 You cannot get the credit if your payment goes to the municipality or city, even if the work itself was done by a company or another third party, such as a sheltered housing community.